Eppo-exp/eppo-docs/docs/how-tos/non-inferiority-tests.md

 ![Example experiment.png](/img/how-tos/Example-experiment.png)

 In this example experiment, you might want to do a non-inferiority test on "Total revenue".
 Let's say you're willing to move forward as long as the impact is no worse than -5%.
 You see that the left side of the confidence interval is -4.40%, so you can reject the null hypothesis, aka declare that the test caused no harm.
-If instead you had a stricter threshold of -3%, so you don't have enough evidence (at that sample size) to make the call.
+If instead you had a stricter threshold of -3%, you wouldn't have enough evidence (at that sample size) to make the call.